p2pu/reports/_reports/6_assessment_on_the_web_part3/index.markdown

 featured-image-contrib: CC BY SA
 intro-heading-copy: "Redefining learning on the web."
 intro-copy: "A series of conversations about the current state and future of learning online.
-Brought to you by the folks at Peer 2 Peer University." description:'What we’d like to suggest is an approach that great instructors already know to be true: when a student gives feedback or support to another student, that process deepens their own understanding.
-In the case of learning to program, students with expertise actually learn more when they work with students who have less expertise suggests that the act of critiquing another’s work measurably improves the quality of your own.
-We can associate peer feedback with dozens of other skills, including communication, conflict resolution, negotiation, and empathy.'
+Brought to you by the folks at Peer 2 Peer University." description:"What we’d like to suggest is an approach that great instructors already know to be true.
+When a student gives feedback or support to another student, that process deepens their own understanding.'
 ---

 #A Different Way to Look at Learning